 GSB 504.
 MBA PROGRAM ORIENTATION (0 sem. hrs. required, no fee) This workshop introduces the MBA student to the educational resources available at the university and expectations for student performance.
+The course is graded as pass or unsatisfactory.

 GSB 505.
 FINANCIAL ACCOUNTING TOOLS (0 sem. hrs.)
 Introduction to accounting principles and standards that are fundamental to the preparation, understanding and use of financial statements.
 The course provides a framework for financial statement analysis that includes an external focus, emphasizing credit and equity investment, as well as the internal manager's perspective on business decision making.
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.
 (Fall, Spring, Summer).

 GSB 506.
 MANAGERIAL ACCOUNTING TOOLS (0 sem. hrs.)
 Introduction to the use of cost accounting data for planning, control, and decision making.
 The course will focus on practical applications of fundamental concepts in management including cost behavior, cost-volume profit analysis, segment reporting, direct and absorption costing, standard costing, flexible budgets, profit planning, capital budgeting, and relevant costs.
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.
 (Fall, Spring, Summer)

 GSB 507.
 MICROECONOMIC TOOLS (0 sem. hrs.)
 Development and discussion of the tools and concepts used in modern microeconomics that are necessary for every manager to evaluate the external environment they face in the business world.
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.
 (Fall, Spring, Summer)

 GSB 508.
 MACROECONOMIC TOOLS (0 sem. hrs.)
 Development and discussion of the tools and concepts used in modern macroeconomics that are necessary for every manager to evaluate the internal and external economic environment they face in the business world.
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.
 (Fall, Spring, Summer)

 GSB 509.
 FINANCE TOOLS (0 sem. hrs.)
 Development of financial tools and concepts necessary for a manager to make decisions with the objective of wealth maximization.
 The course surveys key financial concepts and integrates practical and theoretical aspects of finance and includes concepts and techniques that are essential for success in all business disciplines.
 Emphasis is placed upon the underlying principles, practices, and relationships to the decision making process faced by a financial manager charged with the shareholder wealth maximization.
 The course introduces the concept of risk and return and time value of money as applied to valuation of securities, capital budgeting, cost of capital, and capital structure.
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.
 (Fall, Spring, Summer)

 GSB 510.
 STATISTICS TOOLS (0 sem. hrs.)
 Introduction of statistical methods and techniques used in business.
 Emphasis is on interpretation of statistical results from the perspective of the manager.
 Topics include forecasting, regression analysis, probability distribution, and decision analysis.
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.
 (Fall, Spring, Summer)